AnyChart/docs.anychart.com/Appearance_Settings/Themes.md

 {sample :width 690 :height 680}AS\_Themes\_03{sample}

-##Redefine Theme
+##Reset Theme

-There is very important aspect of themes in Dashboard mode: after the theme was defined in code every chart in the scope of the chart function uses this theme.
-To redefine theme to the default or to the new one you have to use {api:anychart#theme}**.theme()**{api} method again.
+There is one very important thing you need to remember when you work with themes in Dashboard mode: after the theme is defined in code every chart in the scope of the chart function uses this theme.
+To reset theme to the default or to the new one you have to use {api:anychart#theme}**.theme()**{api} method again.

 ```
   // return default theme to the charts below